Discover the Most Beautiful Gulfport Beaches of Mississippi’s Coast

 Lynn Meadows Discovery Center

 This award-winning children’s museum sits inside a historic 1915 school building.
-Kids can explore hands-on exhibits indoors and outdoors.
-The Super Colossal Climbing Structure gives them a fun two-story space to climb and play.
+Kids can explore hands-on exhibits both indoors and outdoors.
+In addition, the Super Colossal Climbing Structure gives them a two-story space to climb and play.

 Mississippi Aquarium

-Families can explore Gulf Coast ecosystems through underwater tunnels, touch pools, as well as outdoor habitats.
-The aquarium also hosts special events throughout the year.
-So, you may catch something unique during your visit.
+Families can discover local marine life through underwater tunnels, touch pools, and outdoor habitats.
+The aquarium also hosts seasonal events throughout the year.
+Because of this, each visit can feel a little different.

-TrainTastic, formerly the Mississippi Coast Model Railroad Museum; features one of the world’s largest model train displays.
-Kids love the outdoor riding trains.
-Plus, the huge LEGO train setups add another layer of fun.
+TrainTastic, formerly the Mississippi Coast Model Railroad Museum, features one of the world’s largest model train displays.
+Kids especially enjoy the outdoor riding trains.
+In addition, the large LEGO train displays add even more excitement.

-Families who enjoy exploring nature can walk the Clower-Thornton Nature Trail.
-Or, wander through nearby parks.
-Ship Island also offers walking paths along the dunes.
-And, De Soto National Forest provides longer trails for those who want a bit more adventure.
+Families who enjoy the outdoors can explore the Clower-Thornton Nature Trail or walk through nearby parks.
+Ship Island also offers scenic paths along the dunes.
+For longer hikes, De Soto National Forest provides additional trails.

 Gulf Islands Waterpark

-This seasonal waterpark features water slides, lazy rivers, and splash zones.
-So, it’s an easy choice for warm days.
-Plus, families appreciate the variety of rides for all ages.
+This seasonal waterpark includes slides, lazy rivers, and splash areas for younger kids.
+As a result, it’s a popular stop on hot summer days.
+Families also enjoy the wide variety of rides designed for all ages.

 Ship Island

-A ferry carries visitors from Gulfport to Ship Island, and the trip takes only a short time.
-The beaches feel wide and clean, and people enjoy swimming in calm water.
-You can tour Fort Massachusetts, so the visit adds a touch of history too.
+A ferry carries visitors from the harbor to Ship Island in a short amount of time.
+The beaches feel wide and clean, and many people enjoy swimming in the calm water.
+Visitors can also tour Fort Massachusetts, which adds a bit of history to the trip.

 Scenic Bayou Boat Ride